-It is very likely the answer is yes of you have a DePuy Hip Implant subject to this recall.
-See your orthopedic surgeon to discuss this potential problem.
-The only way to fix or repair a defective hip implant is do have a second surgery or implant.
-This surgery is called revision surgery.
+If you have a recalled Depuy hip, the answer is likely yes.
+See your orthopedic surgeon to discuss your options.
+The only way to fix or repair a defective hip implant is with another surgery.
+That procedure is called revision surgery.

 5. Are there any risks to having revision surgery?

 There are risks to having any type of surgery.
 This is a very painful and complicated procedure.
-A second hip surgery is usually lengthier and more intense.
-There is usually more blood loss as well as a longer recovery after surgery.
+A second hip surgery is usually lengthier, more intensive and may carry a longer recovery time.

 6. How long is recovery if I undergo revision surgery?

 For the first hip surgery, recovery is about six months to a year.
-If you have experienced or suffered from hip implant failure, you may be left with a physical disability or permanent limp even with the best available medical care and surgeon.
-Recovery from a revision surgery may take months to even years to fully recover.
+If you have experienced or suffered from hip implant failure, you may be left with a physical disability or permanent limp, even with the best available medical care and surgeon.
+Recovery from a revision surgery may take months or even years.

-7. What if the blood work is normal and I am not feeling any symptoms of pain after my hip implant, do I still need to have revision surgery?
+7. If the blood work is normal and I am not feeling any symptoms of pain, do I still need to have revision surgery?

 8. Should I hire an attorney?

-If you or a loved one has received the DePuy ASR XL Acetabular System or DePuy ASR Hip Resurfacing System and have experienced some type of hip pain, additional hip surgery, some type of failure with your hip replacement, you may want to contact CSS Firm for a free case evaluation and consultation.
-Our experienced team of DePuy Hip Recall Lawyers will work closely with you and see to it that you are compensated for your injuries.
-If you do not contact Childers, Schlueter & Smith, LLC to discuss your hip implant recall, do call another firm or attorney.
-Your heath, well-being and future are too important to take chances.
+If you or a loved one received the DePuy ASR XL Acetabular System or DePuy ASR Hip Resurfacing System and have experienced severe hip pain, additional hip surgery or a failure of your hip replacement, contact Childers, Schlueter & Smith for a free case evaluation and consultation.
+Our experienced team of DePuy hip recall lawyers will work closely with you and see to it that you are compensated for your injuries.

 9. How can I get copies of my medical records to an attorney?